ChromeGaming/PACKABUNCHAS/LEARN.md

 ### Who can I contact if I have issues or questions?
 Feel free to reach us through Discord channels, and our team or community members will assist you.

+### How can I report a bug or suggest an improvement?
+You can report bugs or suggest improvements by opening an issue on our GitHub repository.
+Please provide as much detail as possible, including steps to reproduce the issue and any error messages encountered.

 ---

 We hope you enjoy PACKBUNCHES and enhance your strategy and spatial intelligence skills.
 Happy gaming and coding!